SeisSol/SeisSol/Documentation/local-timestepping.rst

     LtsAllowedRelativePerformanceLossAutoMerge = 0.01
     /

-To enable it, use the setting :code:`ClusteredLTS = 2`.
+To enable LTS, use the setting :code:`ClusteredLTS = 2`.
 To disable it, use the value :code:`ClusteredLTS = 1`
 Other values are currently not supported.